Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### Maths functions

-The maths functions are sequestered inside the Maths package, to avoid polluting the top level namespace with everyday terms like min, max etc. and just following good modern practice.
+The maths functions are sequestered inside the Math package, to avoid polluting the top level namespace with everyday terms like min, max etc. and just following good modern practice.
 Unless you're a Rocket Scientist you don't need complex maths stuff as top level functions.
 Although, Processing has plenty of math in it once you start moving those elegant graphics around the screen, not to mention 3D WebGL stuff.

+In fact p5.js brings most math functions back out as top level names, eg. `x = sqrt(y)`.
+See [p5 reference](https://p5js.org/reference/) and follow the Math link.
+I'm not sure of the rationale for that, easy coding for beginners I guess.

 A few examples:
 ```javascript
 circumference = 2 * Math.PI * radius;           // a constant 'property' of Math, no () call needed
 distance = Math.sqrt((x1 - x2) * (x1 - x2) + (y1 - y2) * (y1 - y2 ));  // Standard 2D distance calc; you know this